jsvazic/GAHelloWorld/scala/README.md

 ## Usage

-The project currently uses [SBT](http://code.google.com/p/simple-build-tool/) for the build.
+The project currently uses [SBT 0.7.7](http://code.google.com/p/simple-build-tool/) for the build.
 To build it locally, run the following from a shell:

 > sbt update package